 The thirteen dissertations emerging from the first round of Masters in Society and Culture ranged from a study of rag picking girls in the slums of Ahmedabad to the welfare policy implementation in the Lambada community of Telengana on one hand; and the emergence of Bhimgeet among young Ambedkarites to the making of queer language on the other.
 Students were provided with an opportunity to access journals, and scholarship from any part of the world, and the vast international network of the faculty used to provide them with internship and research experience relevant to their chosen research project.

-It may be worth asking why a Masters?
-Also, why in Society and Culture?
-The former, that is a Masters Program, is especially to address a need gap.
-The Masters provides a short but significant transitional stage for a student to learn what interests him/her for super-specialization.
-The focus on Society and Culture is to enable a student understand social mores, cultural codes, along with the universality of human nature in particularized contexts of nations and societies.
+It may be worth asking why a Master’s?
+Also, why in society and culture?
+The former, that is a Master’s Program, is especially to address a need gap.
+The Master’s provides a short but significant transitional stage for a student to learn what interests him/her for super-specialization.
+The focus on society and culture is to enable a student to understand social mores, cultural codes, along with the universality of human nature in particularized contexts of nations and societies.
 In this respect, India remains an important site of engagement in the MA in Society and Culture at IIT Gandhinagar.

-Students graduating from Masters in Society and Culture are equipped with a nuanced and deeper understanding of their context; sufficient enough for them to realize the dangers of single narratives.
+Students graduating with Master’s in Society and Culture are equipped with a nuanced and deeper understanding of their context; sufficient enough for them to realize the dangers of single narratives.
 Their learning and skills equip them for doctoral studies; policy work; corporate consultancy and a range of jobs and research careers.
-It is important to note that MA society and culture is not listed for NET/SLET examinations.
+It is important to note that MA Society and Culture is not listed for NET/SLET examinations.
 However, the students can opt to write NET/SLET in allied disciplines.
 Although IIT Gandhinagar takes no responsibility of student placement, it supports the student in identifying future trajectories.